everybytesystems/dhis2-dataflow-sdk/modules/ui/README.md

-# 🎨 DataFlow UI SDK
+# 🎨 EBSCore UI SDK

-A comprehensive, modern UI toolkit for building beautiful data-driven applications with Kotlin Multiplatform and Compose.
+A comprehensive, production-ready multiplatform UI toolkit for Android, iOS, Desktop, and Web with Kotlin Multiplatform and Compose.

 ## ✨ Features